 I always inquire about an establishment's loyalty program whenever booking with it, even if I think I'd use that loyalty program infrequently.
 They're free to join so why not?

-Most accommodations offer AAA and AARP discounts on room rates.
-Likewise for active military and/or military veterans.
+Nearly all hotels and some other accommodations offer discounts these days to AAA and AARP members at the very least.
+Many offer discounts to active duty service members or military veterans.
 These discounts are usually around 10%.

 Book in advance